Zamiell/stardew-valley/Min-Max_Guide.md

 - Check the garbage can next to Lewis' house.
 - Meet Evelyn (at the flowers), Caroline + Jodi (at the square), and Vincent + Harvey (above Jodi's house).
 - Kill the weeds along the west side of the map by Harvey.
-- Meet Leah + Pierre inside of Pierre's General Store.
+- Meet Leah + Pierre inside Pierre's General Store.
   - You have to go behind the counter to talk to Pierre.
-  - You will buy Spring Crops on Spring 5 or 6, so don't buy from Pierre today.
+  - You will buy Spring Crops on Spring 5 or 6, so wait to buy from Pierre today.
-- It should now be close to 4:00 PM and we can meet everybody else near the Saloon:
+- It should now be close to 4:00 PM, and we can meet everybody else near the Saloon:
   - At 4:00 PM, Alex finishes his workout and leaves his room.
 Check the garbage can next to their house, then enter and meet George and Alex.
 (If you are fast, you might need to wait for Alex to leave his room.)
   - At 4:00 PM, Emily arrives at the Saloon.
 Check the garbage can next to the Saloon, then enter and meet Gus and Emily.
 (You have to go behind the counter to talk to Gus.)
-  - At 4:20 PM, Penny passes Lewis's fence and Alex leaves his house.
+  - At 4:20 PM, Penny passes Lewis's fence, and Alex leaves his house.
   - At 4:40 PM, Penny reaches the bench with Maru.
-You can meet them there if we have not already met them.
+You can meet them there if we still need to meet them.
+  - Check your quest journal to confirm that you register meeting 24 people of the maximum 27 for today.
 - Go back to the farm.
-(Leave all of the foragable items at the Bus Stop on the ground for now.)
+(Leave all forgeable items at the Bus Stop on the ground for now.)
 - Empty your inventory.
 Keep the tools.
 - Clear weeds on the farm until around 6:00 PM.
 - Exit to the Backwoods around 6:10 PM.
 - Meet Linus outside of his tent.
 - Meet Demetrius south and to the east of his house.
-(You do not need to talk to Robin because you already met her.)
+(You do not need to talk to Robin because you have already met her.)
 - Meet Sebastian as he leaves his house.
-(If you got here before 7:00 PM, then you will have to idle until he comes out of his room at 6:40 PM.
+(If you arrive before 7:00 PM, you must idle until he leaves his room at 6:40 PM.
 This is wasted time that you could have used to kill more weeds before leaving your farm.)
 - Go south to the community center.
 - Kill the weeds to the west of the community center.
 - Kill the weeds to the west of the fountain.
 - Go home.
-(Get any foragable items at the Bus Stop that you missed earlier.)
+(Get any foragable items at the Bus Stop you missed earlier.)
 - Hoe + plant + water Parsnip Seeds + Mixed Seeds.
-  - By planting additional crops beyond the 15 initial Parsnip Seeds, crows have a chance to eat one or more crops every day.
-However, the extra value from planting the Mixed Seeds makes this worth it.
-(Having random Cauliflower and Potato from Mixed Seeds allows you to skip buying them for the Spring Crops bundle later on.)
+  - Crows can eat one or more crops every day by planting additional crops beyond the 15 initial Parsnip Seeds.
+However, planting the Mixed Seeds makes this worth the extra value.
+(Having random Cauliflower and Potato from Mixed Seeds allows you to skip buying them for the Spring Crops bundle later.)
-- Eat all Spring Onions.
-(They are near-worthless to sell.)
 - Chop wood until around 4-6 energy left.
 - Kill weeds + grass until around 1:00 AM to 1:30 AM, depending on how many Mixed Seeds you have.
-(You want to hoe and plant and water all of the Mixed Seeds before 2 AM and passing out.)
+(You want to hoe, plant, and water all the Mixed Seeds before 2 AM.)
 - Head back to your house and ship everything except:
   - Stone
   - Wood
   - Coal
   - 20 Fiber
 - Note that:
   - You should sell all foraging items (except for Spring Onions).
-Worry about the Community Center quest later on, because we need as much money as possible for tomororw.
+Worry about the Community Center quest later because we need as much money as possible tomorrow.
-  - Normally, we eat Leeks, Dandelions, and food from the garbage cans instead of selling them, since they have a low GPE.
-However, today as an exception to the rule, since we need money very badly.
+  - Normally, we eat Leeks, Dandelions, and food from garbage cans instead of selling them since they have a low GPE.
+However, today is an exception since we need money badly.
 - Hoe + plant + water any remaining Mixed Seeds.
   - Note that you can work past 0 energy and become exhausted with no penalty carrying over to Spring 2 (because you will level up foraging).
-  - If one of the mixed seeds is not a Cauliflower (check with a mod or the wiki) you'll need to delay handing in the initial bundles and shipping any additional gold for the vault originally scheduled for Spring 15 until Spring 17.
+  - If one of the mixed seeds is not a Cauliflower (check with a mod or the wiki), you'll need to delay handing in the initial bundles and shipping any additional gold for the vault originally scheduled for Spring 15 until Spring 17.
-  - This adds a bit of time pressure to clearing the mine due to the lack of Minecarts you'd otherwise have for 2 days but this is very unlikely and doesn't change the route.
+  - This adds a bit of time pressure to clearing the mine due to the lack of Minecarts you'd otherwise have for 2 days, but this is very unlikely and doesn't change the route.
 - Be inside your house a few minutes before 2:00 AM.
 (We do not want to incur the gold penalty.)
 - Destroy the bed.
 (This is to force you to spawn immediately next to the door at the beginning of every day, which saves time.
-Alternatively, you can just remove it from the house for now and stick it in a chest for safe-keeping.)
+Alternatively, you can remove it from the house and stick it in a chest for safe-keeping.)
-- Move the TV next to the door (so that you can immediately check it upon waking up).
+- Move the TV next to the door (so you can immediately check it upon waking up).
 - At the end of the day, you should get:
   - Foraging 0 --> 1